 Appropriate Vaccine Usage

-This tells you the percent of patients that were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percent of patients that were given the flu and pneumonia vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy